Owen Jones Introduces Class-Based Cash For Access System

-The big announcement from Owen Jones this afternoon, is that he is introducing a class system so supporters pay cash for access to his exclusive content.
-Access for the few not the many comes surpsingly easy to socialists.
+The big announcement from Owen Jones this afternoon, is that he is introducing a “cash for access” system for his exclusive content.
+Access for the few, not the many comes surpsingly easy to socialists.
 But why the new system?
-Owen explains in his launch video that the Guardian has cut his youtube channel…
+Owen explains in his launch video that the Guardian has cut his YouTube channel...

 “On my old YouTube channel we had hundreds of thousands of shares and millions of views but unfortunately The Guardian cut it.
 But it’s going to come back, bigger and better and independent and global in reach.”